 This website is a compilation of information and photographs from many different sources and it would not have been possible without the earlier efforts of many others who have meticulously preserved the history of these little ships.
 I have had a mountain of material to sift through and I would like now to acknowledge these sources.
 In no particular order:

-George Robinson, Angus MacKinnon, Roy Cressey, Mike Ridgard, Derek Sands, Bill Harvey, Patrick Hill, Alan Jenner, Professor A. Graham Lappin, Chris Jones, Graeme Wallace, Ian Record, Bruce Allan, John MacDonald, Lenny Hartley, Allan T Condie, Crawford Alexander, Sawyer & Mitchell's "The Empire Ships", Guthrie Hutton's "Puffers"
+George Robinson, Angus MacKinnon, Roy Cressey, Mike Ridgard, Derek Sands, Bill Harvey, Patrick Hill, Alan Jenner, Professor A. Graham Lappin, Chris Jones, Graeme Wallace, Ian Record, Bruce Allan, John MacDonald, Lenny Hartley, Allan T Condie, Michael Dyson, Crawford Alexander, Roy Masson, Peter Arendz, Jan Stolp, Phil Robinson, Sawyer & Mitchell's "The Empire Ships", Guthrie Hutton's "Puffers"

 The Caledonian Maritime Research Trust

-The Clydebuilt Database, in particular Stuart Cameron, with contributions from David Asprey, Paul Strathdee, Jim Pottinger & others
+The Caledonian Maritime Research Trust, and the now defunct Clydebuilt Database, in particular Stuart Cameron, David Asprey, Paul Strathdee, Jim Pottinger & many others